 About this course

-Building upon a technical report developed by the Energy Policy Research Institute (EPRI) and the Interstate Renewable Energy Council (IREC), and insights from IREC’s Charging Smart program, the Introduction to EV Charger Energization course serves as an introductory course is one of three courses in the series.
+Building upon a technical report developed by the Electric Power Research Institute (EPRI) and the Interstate Renewable Energy Council (IREC), and insights from IREC’s Charging Smart program, the Introduction to EV Charger Energization course serves as an introductory course is one of three courses in the series.

 This course includes two modules that cover the context and background information for the modules that follow and the steps of a typical energization process for EV charger projects.